 Is it impossible to objectively judge a furnace, considering that the previous furnace was over a half-century old?
 Certainly, anything will be better than the previous furnace, right?

-That's what I thought at first.
+That's what we thought at first.
 And when it comes to volume of air output, that is especially the case.
 The previous furnace barely put out a trickle of air.
 After the Coleman furnace was installed, the blast of air blew out clouds of dust from the ducts.

 It didn't help that the HVAC company had removed the air filter.
 Sofas, walls, windows, and everything horizontal was blackened.
 Though the dust problem is an issue with the HVAC company, not the Coleman furnace, it is a testament to the volume of air the Coleman put out to expel that dust.

 How Well Does It Modulate?